Will That Be Rye or Klabasto? A Guide to Finding Steampunk Fonts

 When Adobe introduced Adobe Stock last year, the big selling point was its seamless integration with the company's desktop apps.
 Now Shutterstock, one of the biggest players in the stock content market, has responded with a Photoshop plugin that provides access to its library of about 100 million images.
 I've been testing a beta version of the plugin, and though it has a few rough spots, it should be a boon for any Shutterstock customer who uses Photoshop.

 Siggraph 2016: Virtual Reality, GPUs and New 3D Software

 If you want to see the future of sci-fi and fantasy entertainment, you go to Comic-Con in San Diego.
 But if you want to preview the tools that enable the wild visual effects in those movies and TV shows, you go to Siggraph, the annual conference and exhibition on computer graphics and "interactive techniques."
 The conference is also a showcase for applications in digital art, scientific visualization, and — this year in particular — virtual reality.
 Here's a look at some of the highlights.

 It's no CES, but the Shape Tech Expo was nearby in San Francisco and offered me a chance to get a close-up look at futuristic technologies.
 They were grouped into five broad categories: Internet of Things, Emerging Technologies (including robotics), Smart Cities, Virtual Reality and Wearables.
 For me, the big draws were virtual reality and robots.
 It's another story best told in pictures (and video).

-The Explorer: A New Alternative to Software Subscriptions
+A New Alternative to Software Subscriptions

-In this week's installment: The latest releases of Xara's graphics programs combine a perpetual software license with an update service that delivers new features throughout the year.
+The latest releases of Xara's graphics programs combine a perpetual software license with an update service that delivers new features throughout the year.
 Plus: Life After Photoshop and Monotype offers fonts by subscription.